DEM1989/helse-agentic-library/PUBLISHING.md

 # Publishing Guide for HELSE Forward

-This document provides instructions for publishing the HELSE Forward package to npm.
+This document provides instructions for publishing the HELSE Forward package (@dem1989/forward) to npm.

+**Current published version: 0.1.0**

 ## Prerequisites